 Read more about healthy eating and tips on cutting down on alcohol.

-If you are at an increased risk of chest infections, your GP may recommend being vaccinated against flu and pneumococcal infections (a bacterium that can cause pneumonia).
+If you're at an increased risk of chest infections, your GP may recommend being vaccinated against flu and pneumococcal infections (a bacterium that can cause pneumonia).

-These vaccinations should help reduce your chances of getting chest infections in the future.
+These vaccinations should help to reduce your chances of getting chest infections in the future.

 Flu and pneumococcal vaccinations are usually recommended for:

 - people with long-term health conditions or weakened immune systems